Zach Eflin: Baltimore Orioles (2024–present)

 On July 26, 2024, Eflin was traded with cash considerations to the Baltimore Orioles in exchange for Matthew Etzel, Jackson Baumeister, and Mac Horvath.
 He won his Orioles debut in an 11-5 home victory over the Toronto Blue Jays three days later in the first game of a two-night doubleheader on July 29.
 He completed six innings, struck out seven without a walk and gave up ten hits which included an Addison Barger one-out, three-run homer in the fifth.
 He went on the injured list with right shoulder inflammation on August 20.
 He joined Jack Harshman as the second Orioles pitcher to win each of his first five appearances with the ballclub in a 6-1 away victory over the Colorado Rockies after being activated twelve days later on September 1.

 Eflin was named the Opening Day starting pitcher for the Orioles on March 14, 2025.
 He made 14 starts for Baltimore during the 2025 campaign, compiling a 6–5 record and 5.93 ERA with 50 strikeouts across 71 1/3 innings pitched.
 On August 12, 2025, manager Tony Mansolino announced that Eflin would miss the remainder of the season due to a lumbar microdiscectomy procedure.
 Eflin was formally transferred to the 60-day injured list on August 17.

+On December 28, 2025, the Orioles re-signed Eflin to a one-year deal with a mutual option for 2027.
+He made his first start of the season against the Texas Rangers on March 31, 2026, but exited the game in the fourth inning with a right elbow injury.
+The Orioles placed Eflin on the 60-day injured list on April 7.
+On April 8, the Orioles announced that Eflin underwent ulnar collateral ligament reconstruction, causing him to miss the remainder of the season.